 The biggest potential issue with a caster is getting the wrong size.

 Depending on the manufacturer of your office chair, you might find caster cups specifically designed for it.
 Otherwise, you’ll still find plenty of options.
-Just make sure you measure the wheel size carefully to ensure a secure fit.
+Just make sure you measure the caster size carefully to ensure a secure fit.

 You can also make your own barriers.
 Even a couple of two-by-fours placed on the floor can act as an effective stop for a rolling chair.

-If your chair rolls because it’s on a slippery surface, such as a hardwood floor or tile, try placing an area rug underneath it.
+If your desk chair rolls because it’s on a slippery surface, such as a hardwood floor or tile, try placing an area rug underneath it.
 A rug is often an effective solution when the floor is slick but still level.